 A problem in using inducible T7 expression systems is that T7 RNA polymerase is so active that a small basal level can lead to a substantial expression of target protein even in the absence of added inducer.
 If the target protein is sufficiently toxic to the host cell, establishment of the target plasmid in the expression host may be difficult or impossible, or the expression strain may be unstable or accumulate mutations (Kelley et al., Gene 156: 33-36 (1995)).
-An effective means to reduce 10 basal expression (and thereby increase the range and stability of target proteins that can be established and expressed) is to place the lac operator sequence (the binding site for lac repressor) just downstream of the start site of a T7 promoter, 15 creating a T7lac promoter (Dubendorff and Studier, J. Mol.
+An effective means to reduce basal expression (and thereby increase the range and stability of target proteins that can be established and expressed) is to place the lac operator sequence (the binding site for lac repressor) just downstream of the start site of a T7 promoter, creating a T7lac promoter (Dubendorff and Studier, J. Mol.
 Biol.
 219: 45-59 (1991)).
 Lac repressor bound at the operator sequence interferes with establishment of an elongation complex by T7 RNA polymerase at a T7lac promoter and substantially reduces the level of target mRNA produced.
 If sufficient lac repressor is present to saturate all of its binding sites in the cell, the basal level of target protein in uninduced cells is substantially reduced, but induction unblocks both the lacUV5 and T7lac promoters and leads to the typical high levels of expression.
 Thus, the T7lac promoter increases the convenience and applicability of the T7 system for expressing a wide range of proteins.

 It was early noticed that growth of T7 expression cultures to saturation could cause problems, and Grossman et al., Gene 209: 95-103 (1998) showed that cultures growing in certain complex media induce the target protein to high levels upon approach to saturation even when the T7lac promoter was used.
 They pointed out that such unintended induction could be a problem in isolating and using strains that express proteins that are toxic to E. coli.
-They concluded that the known inducer lactose was not responsible for this effect, but that cyclic AMP is required, and they recommended using a mutant unable to make cyclic AMP as an expression host.
-They also found that addition of 1% glucose to late log phase cells prevented the unintended induction, and the Novagen web site references their paper and recommends adding 1% glucose to the medium to manage this problem.
+They concluded that the known inducer lactose was not responsible for this effect, but 5 that cyclic AMP is required, and they recommended using a mutant unable to make cyclic AMP as an expression host.